Arcium Docs

 In the Arcium Network, to perform computations, they must first be defined as Computation Definitions, which provide a structured framework for execution.
 Computation Definitions act as blueprints, ensuring that all parameters, authorities, and logic are clearly specified before the computation is instantiated.
 This process ensures flexibility, scalability, and secure execution.

-Every Computation Definition is associated with an MXE (Multi-Party Execution Environment) and consists of the following key components:
+Every Computation Definition is associated with an (Multi-Party Execution Environment) and consists of the following key components:

 1. Output Specifications: Each Computation Definition includes details about its expected outputs.
 These specifications define the structure and format of the data that will result from the computation.
 A limited amount of data can be returned via on-chain finalization transactions (due to inherent Solana transaction size limitations), however additional resulting data can be configured to be returned via pre-defined callback requests.